-For many months, I've been hearing, but ignoring, an inner plea to start writing again.
+For many months, I've been feeling, but ignoring, an urge start writing again.
 I've been dismissing it because the thing I need to write about is Extremely Personal, even for me.
-(You know that's saying a lot.)

-But a few days ago, I realized with crisp clarity that my personal is political.
+But a few days ago, I remembered that my personal is political.
 And if I can turn what feels like a personal nightmare into something reformative, then at least there will be something to show for the suffering.

 I have severe nerve pain issues in my vagina.
 Not just once in a while.
 All the time.
 Every day for the past four months.
 Sitting is miserable, often impossible.
 Standing is only a little less miserable.
 It's like having sandpaper tucked into the nether regions between your legs.
-And right now, there's no end in sight.
+And it feels like there's no end in sight.

 There.
-Wow.
 I just came out about one of my formerly cryptic "health issues".
-It's been a banner year for vaginas, in politics and pop culture, so I thought maybe y'all might be better primed to handle my coming out.
+It's been a banner year for vaginas, in politics and pop culture, so I thought maybe readers might be better primed to handle my coming out.

-I'm on the more extreme end of the spectrum, in terms of the severity of my vaginal problem, but there are countless, desperate women who suffer to varying degrees in near silence or horrifically, total silence.
+I'm on the more extreme end of the spectrum, in terms of the severity of my vaginal problem, but there are countless, desperate women who suffer to varying degrees in near silence or unimaginably, total silence.
 As women, we are taught that it's shameful and improper to talk about our vaginas.
-Until four months ago, I too could barely say the word 'vagina' without feeling embarrassed or icky-eww-make-it-stop.
-And don't even get me started about looking at that thing.
-In fact I barely ever had.
-But hey ma, look at me now!
-After needing to examine it countless times over the last four months, I now think my vagina is a full-fledged Cutie.
-And I've grown as comfortable flinging the word 'vagina' around as oh let's say, the word 'curmudgeon' (one of my favorite words, in sound and concept).
+Until four months ago, I too could barely say the word 'vagina' without feeling embarrassed.
+And looking at that thing?
+I barely ever had.
+Look at me now!
+After needing to examine it countless times over the last four months, I now think my vagina is actually pretty cute.
+And I've grown as comfortable saying the word 'vagina' as say, 'dog' or 'groceries'.

-Chances are pretty good that people aren't going to be comfortable looking at my ailing vagina, to see where it hurts, unless you are my precious and dear nurse practitioner friend who loves vaginas and has held my hand while we look at my poor inflamed little yoni.
-(I no longer condone speaking in code about vaginas, but I've always loved the nickname 'yoni' for my vagina so I hold onto it.)
+Chances are good that friends and loved ones, aren't going to be comfortable looking at my struggling vagina, to see where it hurts, unless you are my awesome nurse practitioner friend who loves vaginas and has held my hand while we look at my poor inflamed one.

 The problem that I suffer from is called vulvodynia.
 For many women, the pain is only ignited if there's contact with the vagina - this is called provoked vulvodynia.
 For most of my life, I was one of those women.
 But there's another type called unprovoked vulvodynia where women have pain all the fucking time.
 Much to my greatest fear, I became one of those women this past June.

 So if conventional wisdom is correct, that raising awareness increases research dollars, women have to start coming out about this very secret problem.
-And I apparently just decided that I'm willing to be a a vaginal-pain-coming-out-sacrificial lamb.
 As my doctor said recently, "we know a lot more about this pain syndrome than we did twenty years ago but there's still so much we don't understand".
-Which means the treatment process is long, and involves a whole lot of trial and error.
+Which means that the treatment process is long, and involves a whole lot of trial and error.
 Generally, it's thought of as a condition that can be managed but not cured.
 I still refuse to accept that.

-Another reason I hesitated to write about this issue, besides the obvious, is because I believe in the mind-body approach to healing, and by coming out publicly and focusing even more on the problem, I'm scared that I'll only be strengthening the bond between myself and the pain.
-But I'll just try to trust the wispy voice inside that keeps telling me to speak out.
-And hope that it's an imperative step towards healing.
-Last time I checked, shame and secrecy never healed nothin'.
+Another reason I hesitated to write about this issue, besides the obvious, is because I subscribe to the mind-body approach to healing, and by coming out publicly and focusing even more on the problem, I'm scared that I'm strengthening the bond and identification between myself and the pain.
+But I'll just try to trust the voice inside that keeps telling me to speak out.
+And hope that it's a step towards healing.
+Shame and secrecy never healed nothing.

 (The photo?
-Yeah, that's my dog Arlo.
-Clearly he has no shame about displaying his private parts.)
+That's my dog Arlo.
+He has no shame about displaying his private parts.
+Good for him.)